What To Do If Your Diesel Fuel Gels

 How Can You Tell When Diesel Fuel Begins to Gel?

-Other signs to look for are white smoke from the exhaust when trying to accelerate, or if you are sitting idle trying to throttle and the engine stops running.
-Also, if the vehicle starts, but won’t continually run, then this too could be a sign that your fuel has gelled.
-Whether it’s the lack of RPMs when an engine is running, or it’s one of those cold winter mornings and the truck just won’t start at all, gelled diesel fuel is probably the culprit.
+Whether it’s the lack of RPMs when an engine is running or one of those cold winter mornings when the truck just won’t start at all, gelled diesel fuel is probably the culprit.

 Heat